E-commerce outside the European Union

 You need a Swiss VAT number if:

-If the turnover of your small shipment online shop exceeds CHF 100,000 per year, you are required to register your online shop for Swiss VAT.
+Does the turnover of your small shipment online shop exceed CHF 100,000 per year?
+Then you are required to register your online shop for Swiss VAT.
 This registration applies from the month following the month in which you exceed this threshold amount.
 For example, if you exceed the threshold amount in October, your online shop should be officially registered for Swiss VAT starting in November.

-You are allowed to register at your own discretion before you exceed the threshold amount.
+You are also allowed to register voluntarily before exceeding the threshold amount.
 This can be useful if you already expect that you will be reaching the limit soon.
 By anticipating, you can ensure that you meet your VAT obligations and that you are perfectly prepared for charging Swiss VAT.

-If you do not have a business in Switzerland, you will need a Swiss tax representative to register for Swiss VAT.
+If you do not have a business in Switzerland, you will need a Swiss tax representative to register for Swiss .
 You have to register for VAT online.